TheImagingSource/IC-Imaging-Control-Samples/Python/Python NET/README.md

 * pyqt5
 * pythonnet http://pythonnet.github.io/

-These samples show how to use IC Imaging Control 3.5 in Python NET with Pyhton 3.7.
-Pyhtonnet wont install into Python 3.8.
+These samples show how to use IC Imaging Control 3.5.

 The qt5-simple.py sample simply displays the live video in a QT5 widget.
 For doing so, a frame filter is inserted into the display path of IC Imaging Control.
 The filter converts the IFrame of IC Imaging control into a QImage and mirros it.
 Then a signal is sent to the main thread.